Save up to 70% off on our site compared to the cost of on-airport parking.

 Holiday Inn Express JFK offers guests a relaxing stay.
-Some nearby attractions, of course, include the Green Acres Mall, the Citi Field Shea Stadium, the Statue of Liberty, and the Aqueduct Raceway.
+Some nearby attractions include the Green Acres Mall, the Citi-Field Shea Stadium, the Statue of Liberty, and the Aqueduct Raceway.
 Guests can take advantage of the 24 hour complementary shuttle service when it’s time to go or leave the John F. Kennedy International Airport and park their vehicle at the hotel.
 Upon arrival, guests can stay at a guest room at Holiday Inn Express which features a flat screen TV with cable television channels such as news channels, HBO, ESPN, Cartoon Network, and lots of other channels.
 The rooms have many standard features such as work desks, electrical adapters, and ironing boards.
 This green hotel also has wheelchair accessible rooms and a certified service animal friendly policy.
 Wireless internet access is provided in standard rooms and other parts of the hotel.
 Guests can also order room or laundry service.
 Other convenient amenities include a business center, an ice machine, an ATM machine, and a safety deposit box.
 Another perk is the complementary hot breakfast that’s offered each morning, and kids can always eat free.
+Read Less

 We have built relationships with parking lot operators servicing Kennedy Airport to offer you great rates, which are cheaper than leaving your car with the on-airport parking lots, regardless of whether you require short or long term JFK parking.